Günter Wewel: Career

 Wewel was a member of the Oper Dortmund from 1963, with Generalmusikdirektor Wilhelm Schüchter, and remained at the house throughout his career of more than 30 years.
 From 1965, he appeared as a guest in Germany at the Bavarian State Opera, the Hamburg State Opera, the Staatstheater Stuttgart, the Deutsche Oper am Rhein, the Cologne Opera and Staatstheater Hannover, among others.
-In Europe, he performed at the Budapest National Opera, in Paris, Strasbourg, Bordeaux, Rouen, Salzburg and the Zürich.
+In Europe, he performed at the Budapest National Opera, in Paris, Strasbourg, Bordeaux, Rouen, Salzburg and the Opernhaus Zürich.

 Wewel performed over 80 roles, including Mozart's Osmin in Die Entführung aus dem Serail, the Komtur in Don Giovanni and Sarastro in Die Zauberflöte, Rocco in Beethoven's Fidelio, Philipp II in Verdi's Don Carlo, Gremin in Tchaikovsky's Eugen Onegin, Wagner's Daland in Der fliegende Holländer, Heinrich in Lohengrin, Marke in Tristan und Isolde and Titurel in Parsifal.
 He also performed in operettas.
-In the mid-1980s, he performed as Landgrave Hermann in a complete recording of Wagner's Tannhäuser from the Theater Saarbrücken.
-In 1989, he was awarded the title Kammersänger.
+In the mid-1980s he appeared as Landgrave Hermann in a complete recording of Wagner's Tannhäuser from the Theater Saarbrücken.
+He was awarded the title Kammersänger in 1989.

 From 1989 to 2007, Wewel was the presenter of the musical entertainment television programme Kein schöner Land.
 The series ran at irregular intervals, with more than 150 episodes in total, and was produced by Saarländischer Rundfunk.
 Wewel took his guests to different regions of Europe and presented people, landscapes and customs.
 The musical part of the programme ranged from folklore typical for the region to hits, folk music and light classical music, to which Wewel often contributed songs.
-It was the first music programme on television filmed at the original locations and not in the studio.
+It was the first music programme on German television filmed at the original locations and not in the studio.

 In addition to his opera work, he also recorded numerous Volkslieder.

-Personal life and death
+Personal life

-He was married to Gisela Wewel from 1959; she died on 20 September 2014 at age 76.
+Wewel was married to Gisela Wewel from 1959; she died on 20 September 2014 at age 76.

-Wewel died on 9 May 2023, at age 88.
+Wewel died in Arnsberg on 9 May 2023, at age 88.